ildar-shaimordanov/my-scripts/cmd/cmdize/README.md

 Set another extension.
 It can be useful to alter the file type when the original file has the extension not supported by this tool.

+## FILE

+If no options provided, let's consider the argument as a file.
+It should exist, otherwise, an error is thrown and the script continues processing the rest of its arguments.
 # DETAILS

 More description, more links, more details about implementation in